 What is a Notice of Completion?

-A notice of completion, also known as a notice of cessation, is a document stating that the construction project has reached actual completion.
+A notice of completion is a document stating that the construction project has reached actual completion.
+It’s also known as a notice of cessation.
 Once filed in the county clerk’s office and sent to the appropriate parties, a notice of completion establishes the official “date of completion” for the project.